importpw/import/Readme.md

 ## ⚙️ Compatibility

-The core `import` function is fully POSIX-compliant, and maximum compatability is the goal. `import` is unit tested against the following shell implementations:
+The core `import` function is fully POSIX-compliant, and maximum compatibility is the goal. `import` is unit tested against the following shell implementations:

  * [ash](https://en.wikipedia.org/wiki/Almquist_shell) - Almquist Shell (BusyBox `ash` and Debian `dash`)